Derbyshire's most controversial modern reservoir is now a magnet for wildlife.

 4 Take the waymarked path between the metalled car park loop roads and continue south west, by-passing the conservation area.
 Beyond the second of the waterside birdwatching hides here, the path meets and then joins the bridleway, but gives it the slip again to cut a corner round one of the inlets.
 The ways continue to flirt with each other like this until you reach the wildlife centre, where you should opt for the the bridleway to take you back to the visitor centre.

-Planned in the 1960s and argued about well into the 1970s, Carsington Reservoir was finally inaugurated by the Queen in 1992.
-Built in a shallow valley with a poor catchment area, the reservoir's main supply is pumped from the River Derwent at Ambergate and conveyed 6½ miles (10.4km) down a pipeline.
-When the Derwent's water levels are low, water is pumped in the opposite direction.
+Planned in the 1960s and argued about well into the 1970s, Carsington Water reservoir was finally inaugurated by the Queen in 1992.
+Built in a shallow valley with a poor catchment area, the reservoirıs main supply is pumped from the River Derwent at Ambergate and conveyed 6.5 miles (10.4km) down a pipeline.
+When the Derwentıs water levels are low, water is pumped in the opposite direction.
+Early on in the walk you cross the huge dam, which holds back 7.8 billion gallons (35.5 billion litres) of water.
+When full the reservoir is 100ft (30m) deep covering an area the size of 700 football pitches.

 The visitor centre has a fascinating exhibition demonstrating the value of water and the reliability of its quality.
 There's a water feature, the Kugel, where a 3ft (90cm) sphere of Bavarian granite revolves mysteriously on a socket.
 Water pumped from the socket, lubricates the sphere, allowing it to revolve on the slightest touch.
 On Stones Island there's a monument, cut from Derbyshire gritstone.
 It was designed by the landscape architect, Lewis Knight and erected in 1992.